learingsession/classroomrepo/README.md

 The primary objective of this project was to gain a practical understanding of how **large-scale, real-world websites** are structured and styled.
 By recreating the Amazon homepage layout, I focused on learning how multiple UI components work together to form a complete and visually consistent web interface.

-This project helped me transition from learning individual HTML and CSS concepts to **applying them in a realistic project scenario**.
+This project helped me transition from learning individual HTML and CSS concepts to **applying them in a realistic project scenario**

 # Learning Outcomes
 Through the development of this project, I gained hands-on experience with: